Agile Lean Six Sigma One-Day Workshop with Jay Arthur

 This training and software is the fastest, easiest, most direct route to bottom-line, profit-enhancing, productivity boosting results from Lean Six Sigma.
-Most people find this hard to believe because of the Myths surrounding Lean Six Sigma.
+Learn more about Jay's approach:

 Myth #1: Lean Six Sigma training takes 5-20 days; longer training = better training.

 - Truth: A five-day training suffers from a core Lean problem: overproduction - too much information.
 90% of training is lost after 3 days if it isn't used immediately.
 By the Monday following a week-long training, you've lost most of it.

 - Truth: Too many methods and tools leads to confusion.
 The "Magnificent Seven" methods and tools will solve 99% of business problems involving delay, defects and deviation.

 Myth #2: People learn best from fictional, hypothetical case studies.